Debt Consolidation Loans for Bad Credit Rates in August 2025

 Frequently asked questions

-If you’re able to keep up with your loan payments, debt consolidation loans may actually help with your credit score.
-As you pay off your debt, you’ll reduce your debt-to-income ratio and demonstrate to creditors that you can make timely payments.
+If you’re able to keep up with your loan payments, debt consolidation loans may actually improve your credit score.
+As you pay off your debt, you’ll show creditors that you can make payments on time.
 Over time, this can boost your credit score.